elenalmg/cuda_mandelbrot/README.md

 output = naive.compute_grid(xmin, ymin, xmax, ymax, width, height, n_iterations)
 ```

-The output is a matrix of escape radii for each point in the grid.
+The output is a matrix of the number of iterations before the norm of $z_n$ reaches the 'escape radius', for each point in the grid.

 ### 2. Parallel Numpy (Python)